tgangte/python-grpc-weather-microservice/README.md

 # python-grpc-weather-microservice
 This is a simple client-server microservice that demonstrates GRPC using python
 ## Introduction
 This code demonstrates GRPC in python in its simplest form, while making sense of how it can be used.
+Here, we use it in a microservice architecure.

 ## How it works
 1. The server listens on port 50051 on GRPC protocol.